Boeing starts production of U.S. Air Force tankers

 WASHINGTON (Reuters) - Boeing Co (BA.N) has begun building aerial tankers for the U.S. Air Force after passing a critical design review earlier this summer, a top executive said on Tuesday.

-Construction of the first two KC-46 planes, which refuel other warplanes during flight, is underway as part of the $52 billion project.
+Construction of the first two KC-135 planes, which refuel other warplanes during flight, is underway as part of the $52 billion project.

 “I‘m not sure how many people thought we could execute the program when we started a couple of years ago, and we today have met every single milestone,” Boeing Defense Chief Executive Dennis Muilenburg said at the Reuters Aerospace and Defense Summit.